A vendor diversity action plan can help support local businesses led by women and people of color.

-The Financial Sustainability and Endowment Growth committee is tasked with establishing systems and policies that ensure ongoing assessment of present revenues, expenses, efficiencies, and investments.
-This committee has three primary areas of focus: revenue generation, programmatic and facility enhancements, and diversifying adult and student populations.
+Friends Select’s focus on Financial Sustainability and Endowment Growth means establishing systems and policies that ensure ongoing assessment of present revenues, expenses, efficiencies, and investments.
+Currently, there are three primary areas of focus: revenue generation, programmatic and facility enhancements, and diversifying adult and student populations.

 •Expands initiatives to grow the endowment and other sources of revenue.